YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 <details>
 <summary> Tensor basics </summary>

 ##### TenDeC++ provides basic tensor algebraic operations, such as addition and different multiplication methods.
-In TenDeC++, all third order tensors are objects of the Tensor3D template class and all matrix are objects of the Mat template class, which provided by the third party library Eigen/MKL.
+In TenDeC++, all third order tensors are objects of the Tensor3D template class.
 You can refer to Class list for more details.
+All matrix and vectors operations are provided by the third party library MKL.

 #### Examples
-	Tensor3D<double> tensor (10,10,10);	// Creating a tensor
+	Tensor3D<double> X(10,10,10);	// Creating a tensor
-	tensor.random();                        // Random initialization
+	X.random();                        // Random initialization
-	Mat<double> A = tensor.unfold(1);	// mode-1 unfolding
+	double* A = X.unfold(1);	// mode-1 unfolding
-	Mat<double> B = tensor.unfold(2);	// mode-2 unfolding
+	double* B = X.unfold(2);	// mode-2 unfolding
-	Mat<double> C = tensor.unfold(3);	// mode-3 unfolding
+	double* C = X.unfold(3);	// mode-3 unfolding
 </details>

 <details>